 QRC members run several laboratories on campus that conduct research on Quaternary samples and topics.
-To inquire about lab specifics, contact the lab manager contact information listed below for each lab.
+To inquire about lab specifics, contact the lab manager.

 Contact: John Stone

 Measuring cosmic-ray-produced 26Al, 10Be and36Cl in rocks, soils, sediment and ice to date events that have modified the Earth’s surface and studying the responsible geomorphic processes.
 Dating Quaternary glaciation, studying erosion and sediment transport, and quantifying cosmogenic nuclide production.

 Contact: David Montgomery